 A STORY THAT NEEDS TO BE TOLD

-Founder of APALF and President of Imprenta Productions, Ron has been involved in politics and political campaigns for the past 30 years.
+Ronald W. Wong is the founder of the Asian Pacific American Leadership Foundation and President of Imprenta Communications Group, an award-winning public affairs, ethnic marketing and campaign firm, serves as producer and will oversee the fundraising and management of the entire project.
+Ron has been involved in politics and political campaigns for the past 30 years.
 He has won nearly 100 awards for his creative work including the production of commercials, public service announcements (PSAs), and traditional and digital advertising.